Mockapapella/Dynamic-Resume-Generator/README.md

 # Setup

 This script uses Python 3.9.6.
 Make sure you have Microsoft Office Installed.
-Once cloned, enter:
+Once cloned, enter this in a bash terminal:

 ```
 python -m venv venv